abass-dev/open-react-hub-split-text/README.md

 ## How it works

-The SplitText component splits the input text into individual characters and animates each character separately using react-spring.
+The SplitText component splits the input text-animation into individual characters and animates each character separately using react-spring.
 This creates a smooth, staggered animation effect.
 You can customize the animation by adjusting the `delay`, `animationDuration`, and `staggerDelay` props to achieve different effects.

 ## Contributing